Learn how to get a high gloss finish on wood furniture with spray paint. Achieve the Chinoiserie Lacquered Furniture look for less.

 How to Get a Colorful High Gloss Finish on Wood Furniture

-Here’s the before image of one of the end table (or night table) that received the lacquered painting:
+Here’s the before image of one of the end tables (or night tables) that received the lacquered painting:

 These solid pieces of furniture by Henry Link were manufactured in the 1960s and 1970s.
 They can be expensive WHEN you can find them, especially if they have been taken care of through the years.
 The bones on these were great, with just some light wear and tear around the bottom of the legs.